US Made Supply

 Overview

-California Building Code Chapter 7A establishes minimum standards for materials and construction methods for new buildings in Wildland-Urban Interface (WUI) Fire Areas.
-These requirements help structures resist ignition from wildfire exposures.
+California Building Code Chapter 7A established minimum standards for materials and construction methods for buildings in Wildland-Urban Interface (WUI) Fire Areas and Fire Hazard Severity Zones.
+The intent has not changed under the new CWUIC: structures in mapped fire hazard areas must be built with components that resist ignition from radiant heat, direct flame contact, and wind-driven embers.

-The code addresses exterior components most vulnerable to wildfire including roofing, siding, windows, decks, soffits, and vents.
-These provisions work in conjunction with defensible space requirements to create ignition-resistant structures.
+The code addresses exterior components most vulnerable to wildfire: roofing, siding, exterior walls, windows, decks, soffits, and vents.
+These provisions work alongside defensible space and home hardening requirements to create ignition-resistant structures.

 Component Guides